time-lab-anu/time-lab-anu.github.io/index.md

   include alert.html
   type="success"
   content="21/11/2024: One workshop proposal entitled “TIME 2025: 1st International Workshop on Transformative Insights in Multi-faceted Evaluation” has been accepted at The Web Conference (WWW 2025, A*) as a half-day workshop.
 Arjun Raj, Qixiang Chen, Xiuyuan (Jack) Yuan, and Xi Ding have been appointed as TIME 2025 Workshop Coordinators."
 %}

 {%
+  include alert.html
+  type="info"
+  content="13/11/2024: Welcome Xi Ding to TIME Lab as a Research Assistant working on transparent and interpretable AI."
+%}

+{%